valcapp/create-vens-dash/vens-dash/README.md

 ## Requirements

 This app requires [Node.js](https://nodejs.org/).
-Before running this application, the Vensim web folder needs to be published first.
-The Vensim web publishing feature is available only on  v8.1+.
+Before running this application, you need to compile the Vensim model into WebAssembly first.
+[This functionality](#https://www.vensim.com/documentation/publishing-a-model-to-the-inte.html) is available from version 8.1 of Vensim.
-The app also requires node.js to run.

 ## Usage